 - losing more than 10 pounds or 5 percent of your body weight due to vomiting

 - feeling lightheaded and dizzy

 If untreated, HG can lead to dehydration and poor weight gain during pregnancy.
-It can have a profound negative effect on a woman’s quality of life, these factors can cause a serious risk of harm, growth issues, or even death of the fetus.
+In addition to potentially affecting a person’s quality of life, these factors can cause a serious risk of harm, growth issues, or even death of the fetus.

 HG usually extends beyond the first trimester.
 It may resolve by the fifth month of pregnancy.
-For some women, it continues for the entire pregnancy.
+For some people, it continues for the entire pregnancy.

-Call your doctor if you are vomiting many times each day and are unable to eat or drink anything without being sick.
+Talk with your doctor if you’re vomiting many times each day and unable to eat or drink anything without being sick.

-Your doctor might suggest that you take a vitamin B-6 supplement, antihistamine, or anti-nausea medication.
-Always talk to your doctor before taking any type of vitamin, herb, or medicine.
+Your doctor might suggest that you take a vitamin B6 supplement, antihistamine, or anti-nausea medication.
+Always talk with your doctor before taking any type of vitamin, herb, or medicine.
 Certain substances can harm your baby.

 The following steps and lifestyle changes are recommended by the American College of Obstetricians and Gynecologists (ACOG) to help minimize nausea.

 - Drink plenty of water.